Factbox: Countries evacuating nationals from coronavirus-hit areas

 - In central Ukraine residents protested the arrival of a plane carrying evacuees from Hubei on Feb.
 20, despite official assurances there was no danger of infection.
 In addition to 45 Ukrainians, there were 27 citizens of Argentina on the plane, as well as citizens from the Dominican Republic, Ecuador, El Salvador, Kazakhstan, Costa Rica and other countries.

 - The United States flew back on Feb.
 17 over 300 Americans who had been stuck on a cruise ship affected by the coronavirus.
-They will face two more weeks of quarantine after spending the previous 14 days docked in Japan.
+They faced two more weeks of quarantine after spending the previous 14 days docked in Japan.

-- The United States authorized the voluntary departure of its government employees and their family members from Hong Kong on Feb 11.
-On Feb.
-6, two planes with about 300 passengers, mostly U.S. citizens, took off from Wuhan for the United States, the State Department said.
+- The United States authorized the voluntary departure of its government employees and their family members from Hong Kong on Feb.
+11. On Feb.
+6, two planes with about 300 passengers, mostly U.S. citizens, took off from Wuhan for the United States.

 - Nepal on Feb.
 16 evacuated 175 of its nationals from Wuhan.